 Oyster: A Gastronomic History

-Drew Smith’s Oyster: A Gastronomic History, offers readers a comprehensive view of the oyster, tracing its role in cooking, art, literature, and politics from the dawn of time to the present day.
-Using the oyster as the central theme, Smith has organized the book around time periods and geographical locations, looking at the oyster’s influence through colorful anecdotes, scientific facts, and a wide array of visuals.
+Oyster: A Gastronomic History offers readers a global view of the oyster, tracing its role in cooking, art, literature, and politics from the dawn of time to the present day.
+Oysters have inspired chefs, painters, and writers alike, have sustained communities financially and ecologically, and have loomed large in legend and history.
+Using the oyster as the central theme, Smith has organized the book around time periods and geographical locations, looking at the oyster’s influence through colorful anecdotes, eye-opening scientific facts, and a wide array of visuals.
+The book also includes fifty recipes—traditional country dishes and contemporary examples from some of the best restaurants in the world.